bwesterf5/agility_dns_docs_17/docs/gslb/profiles/dns.rst

 Create a DNS Profile
 ############################################

 A DNS profile controls the DNS functionality.
-A listener object will reference the DNS profile.
+A listener object will use DNS profiles to respond to DNS queries.

 Navigate to: **DNS > Delivery > Profiles > DNS: Create**